ebu/benchmarkstt/docs/api-methods.rst

 :example replace: "wink"
 :example return: "Nudge wink!"

-:param str text: The text to normalise
+:param str text: The text to normalize

-normalisation.replacewords
+normalization.replacewords
 --------------------------

 Simple search replace that only replaces "words", the first letter will be